+5 minutes

+Discussion:

-5 minutes Discussion: What type of machine is the Rube Goldberg one from the video you just watched/image you have just seen is?
-Is a Rube Goldberg machine a simple or compound machine?
+- What type of machine is the Rube Goldberg one from the video you just watched/image you have just seen is? - Is a Rube Goldberg machine a simple or compound machine?

 A Rube Goldberg machine is a chain-reaction type of compound machine that is intentionally designed to "solve a seemingly simple problem" (such as pressing a button, closing a door, dropping a bottle in a recycling bin etc), and is composed of several simple and compound machines that are connected to each other such that exerting force on the first component to "start" the machine results in the exertion of force on the next component and so on until the last component is struck.
+You may provide this explanation after the next activity (discussion about machines)

+15 minutes

-You may provide this explanation after the next activity (discussion about machines) 15 minutes Discover some machines at home!
-Spend some time walking around the house collecting 5-10 machines and to place them on a table 20-30 minutes After all the machines are placed on the table, write down in a notebook or piece of paper: Name of machine Why they think this is a machine What work does it make easier for us to do?
-How it works If it is a simple or compound machine Share and present the work to the rest of the family.
+Discover some machines at home!
+Spend some time walking around the house collecting 5-10 machines and to place them on a table

+20-30 minutes After all the machines are placed on the table, write down in a notebook or piece of paper: • Name of machine • Why they think this is a machine • What work does it make easier for us to do? • How it works • If it is a simple or compound machine Share and present the work to the rest of the family.

-Today you will design your own Rube Goldberg machine!
+DAY 2- Today you will design your own Rube Goldberg machine!

-Suggested Duration Activity and Description

-2 minutes You create your own Rube Goldberg machine at home!
-A Rube Goldberg machine must meet the following criteria: It must include at least 3 types of simple machines: levers or pulleys, wheels, inclined planes It must have at least 10 parts It must solve a problem at the end - like ring a bell, push a button etc.

-20-30 minutes Reflect on the type and purpose of the machine they want to make.
+Suggested Duration Activity and Description 2 minutes You create your own Rube Goldberg machine at home!
+A Rube Goldberg machine must meet the following criteria: It must include at least 3 types of simple machines: levers or pulleys, wheels, inclined planes It must have at least 10 parts It must solve a problem at the end - like ring a bell, push a button etc. 20-30 minutes Reflect on the type and purpose of the machine they want to make.
 You can watch more videos if needed to get inspiration.
 Draw the machine you want to build in your notebook or on a piece of paper using a pencil.
 A machine to put sugar in tea, made of a small pall, a few wooden popsicle sticks and a cup with tea at the end.
 A machine to pop a balloon made of a small ball, toy car/light stone with a pin attached, a wooden plan or popsicle sticks and a balloon at the end.
 5 - 10 minutes Discussion: What is the purpose of your machine?
 What is making it easier for you to do?
 What problem is it solving?
 What items do you think you can use to create your Rube Goldberg machine you have drawn?

-20 minutes Using a similar list to the template below, gather all their toys or objects found in the house and write down what you think you can use in each category.
-Examples: balls, sticks, paper, ruler, bottles, bottle caps, cards, stones, candles, threads, pins, balloons etc. You can use any items you have at home or create ones out of paper or other easily adaptable material.
-The learner will then divide the items based on whether they roll, slide, pull etc. Template:
+20 minutes foun categ stone have mate d in the house and write of gory.
+Examples: balls, stick es, candles, threads, pins, at home or create ones o plate below, gather all their toys or objects down what you think you can use in each its, paper, ruler, bottles, bottle caps, cards balloons etc. You can use any items you but of paper or other easily adaptable divide the items based on whether they ,

 Item Machine type Energy transfer

 Ruler Inclined plane

 Ball Wheel Cards

 Cards Lever

+•

-Today you will assemble and create your own Rube Goldberg machine, and then refine your machine so that it works perfectly!
+DAY 3 - Today you will assemble and create your own Rube Goldberg machine, and then refine your machine so that it works perfectly!